Sheriff to announce updates and arrests in teens' triple homicide in Central Florida - KESQ

 Sheriff to announce updates and arrests in teens’ triple homicide in Central Florida

-Marion County Sheriff Billy Woods has called a Friday morning news conference to announce “breaking news updates and arrests” in connection with the recent shooting deaths in the Central Florida community of three area teenagers.
+Marion County Sheriff Billy Woods has called a Friday morning news conference to announce “breaking news updates and arrests” in connection with the recent shooting deaths of three area teenagers in the Central Florida community.

 This is a developing story and will be updated.